danisanz22/CloudComputing/part3/README.md

 cd part3
 python3 autoDockerCompose.py
 ```
-The script generate automatically the dockers file.
-However, the files are attached in this folder.
+The script generate automatically the docker files.
+However, files are attached in this folder.